GilaCMS/docs/source/install.md

     AllowOverride All
 </Directory>
 ```
-If you need to activate mod_rewrite for apache
+If you need to activate mod_rewrite in Linux:
 ```
 sudo a2enmod rewrite
 ```